 As you write up your health to-do list this year, find out from your doctor which cancer screenings you should have.
-These tests can help you catch the disease early, when it's easier to treat.
+These tests can help catch the disease early, and in some cases, treat it at the same time.

 A test can often find this type of cancer when a lump is too small for you to feel, and before the disease has spread to other parts of your body.